soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 ### Task 2: Open the Visual Studio solution, and update connection string values

-1. Using Visual Studio Code, open the `C:\MCW-Predictive-Maintenance-for-remote-field-devices-master\Hands-on lab\Resources\FieldDeviceSimulator\Fabrikam.FieldDevice.Generator` folder.
+1. Using Visual Studio Code, open the `C:\MCW-Predictive-Maintenance-for-remote-field-devices-master\Hands-on lab\Resources\FieldDeviceSimulator` folder.

+    > If you are prompted by Visual Studio code to install additional components to enable debugging, please select the option to install the components.

-2. Open _appsettings.json_ and copy & paste the connection strings that you generated in Task 1 into this file.
+2. Expand the `Fabrikam.FieldDevice.Generator` folder, then open _appsettings.json_ and copy & paste the connection strings that you generated in Task 1 into this file.

     ![The screenshot shows the connection strings for all three devices.](media/appsettings-updated.png "Updated appsettings.json")